an4xdev/TestMaker/README.md

 ## Quick start

-For now implementation is focused in TestMaker.Hybrid project.
+For now implementation is focused in TestMaker.Web project.

 ### Requirements